MJP1998/manga-translator/README.md

 <br/>

-Thanks to Darknet team, Roboflow and Google Colab for making such a custom use of existing algorithms nice and easy.
+Thanks to Darknet team, Roboflow, google translate and Google Colab for making such a custom use of existing algorithms nice and easy.